Insider skiing tips from the Mt. Washington crew

 Like Our Facebook Page

-Score the best spring skiing at Mount Washington Alpine Resort with these tips from #MYMW staff.
+Score the best skiing at Mount Washington Alpine Resort with these tips from #MYMW staff.
+It's so good, you may decide to take it up a notch and join the crew! #MYMW

 The drive up through the clouds along Strathcona Parkway towards Mt.
 Washington Alpine Resort makes it too easy to leave it all behind.
-As the roadside snowdrifts stack up, the gloomy headlines, work deadlines, and pandemic stressors gently melt away.
-Good vibes greet you at the top of this Islander’s reprieve that’s as much of a getaway for visitors as it is for staff.
+As the roadside snowdrifts stack up, the gloomy headlines and work deadlines gently melt away.
+Good vibes greet you at the top of this Islander’s reprieve that’s as much of a getaway for staff as it is visitors.

 With five chairlifts, a quality terrain park and tube park, and nordic trails, Mt.
 Washington offers something for everyone.
-If it’s not on your "explore skiing in BC this winter bucket list," it certainly should be!
+And who better to give you the inside goods on the best skiing and experiences the hill has to offer than hill staff.
+So read on to uncover this Island gem: if it’s not already on your "explore skiing in BC this winter bucket list," it certainly should be!

 Want to ski like an insider at Mt.
 Washington?